 Cucumber Gulch is a 2.9 mile lightly trafficked out and back trail located near Breckenridge, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 cross country skiing

 We "broke the kids in" here for their very first "hike".
 It's A beautiful area tucked into breckenridge neighborhoods but not a "hike" compared to most of Colorado.
 However there is a neat / beautiful high lookout point on the eastern edge that gave the kids a wonderful sense of accomplishment and wonder

 Tried to hike but trail is closed due to Moose calfing season.
 Trail should reopen July 5.